flashbots/mev-boost/README.md

 # Installing

-`mev-boost` can run in any machine, as long as it is reachable by the beacon client.
-The most common setup is to install it in the same machine as the beacon client.
-Multiple beacon-clients can use a single mev-boost instance.
+The most common setup is to install MEV-Boost on the same machine as the beacon client.
+Multiple beacon-clients can use a single MEV-Boost instance.
 The default port is 18550.

-See also [Rémy Roy's guide](https://github.com/remyroy/ethstaker/blob/main/prepare-for-the-merge.md#installing-mev-boost) for comprehensive instructions on installing, configuring and running mev-boost.
+See also [Rémy Roy's guide](https://github.com/remyroy/ethstaker/blob/main/prepare-for-the-merge.md#installing-mev-boost) for comprehensive instructions on installing, configuring and running MEV-Boost.

 ## Binaries